Free kindy for 22,000 Queensland children

 More than a third of Queenslanders who tested positive to COVID-19 have recovered and the rate of infection is dropping.

-“That is because of our social distancing efforts, they are working.
-We need to keep them up.
+But she said the level of fatalities depended on the steps made to prevent the spread of the virus.

-“We said we would review the restrictions on leaving one’s home after a month and they will probably be the first to be considered as well as the restrictions on schools which, the intention is as I understand, is to make an announcement later this week,” he said.
+So far she said she has been “overwhelmed” by the low levels of virus transmission in the state in recent weeks.

-Despite restrictions on non-essential travel, police have issued 462 fines (of $1334 each) that have raised $616,308 in revenue for the state government.
+Despite restrictions on non-essential travel, police have issued 598 fines for breaches and intercepted 76,086 vehicles at state borders where they have turned around 1,457 vehicles.